 memoQWebTrans uses a built-in quality checker to give warnings for various problems: missing inline tags, extra spaces, missing numbers, inconsistent translations etc. In fact, you can get errors and warning.
 It shows on the right of the segment, in the status box:

 - Warning: If you see the orange lightning symbol, there are warnings from the quality assurance module.
 To learn more about the problems, double-click the lightning symbol.
 The Warnings for row window opens.
 You can ignore a warning there.
 In the segment, an ignored warning looks like this: .

 - Error: If you see the symbol, there is an error in the segment.
 This means that required inline tags - or legacy formatting tags - are missing from the target cell.
 You cannot export the document until you make sure these are copied.
 To learn more about an error, double-click the error symbol.
 You cannot ignore an error.

 You may not be able to deliver a document that has errors: If the project manager set up the project that way, you cannot deliver a document before you deal with all errors.
 If this is the case, memoQWebTrans will say so in a message when you try to deliver the document.

-For a complete list of QA warnings in memoQ, see this article.
+For a complete list of QA warnings in memoQ, see the documentation article about them.

 You cannot change settings: The QA checker will use the settings from the online project.
 Only the project manager can change which problems the QA checker is looking for.